cogini/mix_systemd/README.md

 unit file, and standard options support more specialized use cases.

-It uses standard systemd functions and conventions to make your app a more "native" OS citizen, and takes advantage of systemd features to improve security and reliability.
+It uses standard systemd functions and conventions to make your app a more "native" OS citizen and takes advantage of systemd features to improve security and reliability.
 While it can be used standalone, more advanced use cases use scripts from e.g., [mix_deploy](https://github.com/cogini/mix_deploy).